willfind/guidedtrack-syntax-highlighting-plugins/grammars/Atom/README.md

 # GuidedTrack language package

-Note several features (below) that are not included in the online GT syntax highlighting.

 An Atom TextMate grammar for the GuidedTrack language.

 This theme was designed for use with Atom's default One Dark theme.
 Used with this theme, it closely mimics GT's built-in highlighter's color scheme.
+It also works well with One Light.
+For a light theme that looks like the GT web editor, check out @PBrietbart's "parity" theme in this repo.

+Note several features (below) that are not included in the online GT syntax highlighting.

 One way to set this up on your machine:
 * ctrl + shft + p